Xyclade/MachineLearning/Readme.md

 ###Classifying Email as Spam or Ham (Naive Bayes)
 The goal of this section is to use the Naive Bayes implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify emails as Spam or Ham based on their content.

 To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
-As final assumption you also downloaded and extracted the [example data](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/NaiveBayes_Example_1.zip).
+As final assumption you also downloaded and extracted the [example data](./Example%20Data/NaiveBayes_Example_1.zip).
 This example data comes from the [SpamAssasins public corpus](http://spamassasin.apache.org/publiccorpus/).

 As with every machine learning implementation, the first step is to load in the training data.
 However in this example we are taking it 1 step further into machine learning.
-In the KNN examples we had the download and upload speed as [features](#features), which was rather easy as they where numbers and the only features available.
+In the [KNN examples](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) we had the download and upload speed as [features](#features).
+We did not refer to them as features, as they where the only properties available.
 For spam classification it is not completely trivial what to use as features.
+One can use the Sender, the subject, the message content, and even the time of sending as features for classifying as spam or ham.

 In this example we will use the content of the email as feature.
-By this we mean, we will select  the features (words in this case) from the content of the training set of emails.
+By this we mean, we will select the features (words in this case) from the bodies of the emails in the training set.
 In order to be able to do this, we need to build a [Term Document Matrix (TDM)](http://en.wikipedia.org/wiki/Document-term_matrix).
-We could use a library for it, but in order to gain more insight in why as to use it, let's build it ourselves, as this also gives us all freedom in properly selecting the features:
+We could use a library for this, but in order to gain more insight, let's build it ourselves.
+This also gives us all freedom in changing around stuff for properly selecting features.

+We will start off with writing the functions for loading the example data.
+This will be done with a ```getMessage``` method which gets a filtered body from an email given a filename as parameter.

 ```scala